diegogalanti/Minishell/README.md

     sl | gfi something > test.txt   127

+    echo -nnnnnnnnnnnn hello        0

+    > testfile

+Note: The last test (no command but a redirection) caused a segfault.
+I fixed it by adding in src/parser/command_creator.c:17:

+    if (!command->argv[0])
+        return ;

 @Diego: Feel free to add more test, especially error input :)

 ### Tests that have not the exact same output but that I (Tatiana) think OK: